XXXTentacion: Musical style

 XXXTentacion took inspiration from a variety of artists such as (clockwise from top) Kurt Cobain, The Weeknd, Kanye West, and Lana Del Rey.

 Onfroy's music explored a wide variety of genres, including emo, trap, lo-fi, indie rock, punk rock, nu metal, and hip-hop.
-His influences included Kurt Cobain, 2Pac, Cage the Elephant, Chingy, Coldplay, Eminem, The Fray, Chief Keef, Gorillaz, Hoobastank, Lana Del Rey, Laura Mvula, The Notorious B.I.G., Papa Roach, Yoko Shimomura, Slipknot, Tech N9ine, Three Days Grace, the Weeknd, and Kanye West.
+His influences included Kurt Cobain, 2Pac, Cage the Elephant, Chingy, Coldplay, Eminem, The Fray, Chief Keef, Gorillaz, Hoobastank, Lana Del Rey, Laura Mvula, The Notorious B.I.G., Papa Roach, Yoko Shimomura, Slipknot, Tech N9ne, Three Days Grace, the Weeknd, and Kanye West.

 When speaking of his influences, Onfroy said, "I'm really into multi-genre things that aren't just based around rapping itself.
 I'm more inspired by artists in other genres besides rap."
 Onfroy as an artist has been defined as versatile and his music has been described as having a "lo-fi" aesthetic, being diverse and experimental, drawing influence from heavy metal.
 His music also has the tendency to contain distorted bass and an "intentional lack of polish".
 Speaking about this, Onfroy said that the intentionally bad mixing on his tracks make it "genuine".
 Some fans have also noted that his music has inspired many up-and-coming artists, such as Juice Wrld and Trippie Redd, into channeling similar aesthetics into their music, with the former dedicating the song "Legends" to Onfroy following his death.
+Trippie Redd would later go on and credit Onfroy as a pioneer of rage music, a subgenre of trap which adapted some musical techniques that Onfroy had employed in his music.

 XXXTentacion has been said to have helped channel the style of future artists such as Juice Wrld (left) and Trippie Redd (right).

 Onfroy generally changed his vocal style depending on the type of song he was performing on.
 His vocal style has been described as displaying "emotional vulnerability" on much more depressing tracks and as replicating screaming on much more aggressive tracks.
 His songwriting has been described as outlandish and shocking, often referring to "violence, sex, and drugs", though on some projects such as The Fall and 17, Onfroy's songwriting was more emotional in comparison to his previous work, often referring to loneliness, depression, isolation, and anxiety.
 He was known for his "depressing, and at times devastating" music that brought attention to mental health.